algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specification.md

 ### 3.1 Performance

-The software has to respect criteria to be competitive and follows ours objectives.
+The software has to respect criteria to be competitive and follow our objectives.
 Once you've initialized the verification process (including the file with landmarks), the command prompt must finish the checking, following the number of lines there are in your file (1 minute for 30,000,000 lines), so depending on the file size. <br>
 Before you're writing your route, a pre-processing method has to be made to ensure the rapidity of the program when you want to search for the quickest path. <br>
 When you enter your departure point and your destination, the API[^7] must respond within 1 second. <br>
 Finally, the software has to indicate the most optimized path/the quickest path, without exceeding a margin of error of 10%.
 This isn't verifiable on your side, which is why we strive to offer you the best service possible!